Maria Britneva

-Maria Britneva, Baroness St Just, (2 July 1921 – 15 February 1994) was a Russian-British actress who was a close friend of Tennessee Williams.
+Maria Britneva, Baroness St Just, (2 July 1921 – 15 February 1994) known as Maria St Just, was a Russian-British actress who was a close friend of Tennessee Williams.
 As co-trustee of the trust which he set up for his sister, she became his literary executor.

 Early life

 Maria Britneva was born in Petrograd in the Soviet Union.
 Her mother, Mary Britneva, was British by birth, a daughter of Charles Herbert Bucknall, business partner in St Petersburg of the French wholesale gem dealers Leo and Georges Sachs.

-Her father, Alexander Britnev, was a physician who served in the Red Army and was shot by the Stalinists in the purges of 1930.
+Her father, Alexander Britnev, was a physician who served in the Red Army and was shot in the purges of 1937.
 He was rehabilitated (his reputation restored) in 1969.
 In the summer of 1922, when Britneva was just thirteen months old, her mother left Russia and emigrated to England, taking with her Maria and her brother Vladimir.
 She was brought up in Hammersmith, where her mother settled and worked as a translator of Chekhov, and also by teaching Russian and French.
 In 1939, when registered at the outset of the Second World War, her mother was living in Fulham and stated her occupation as “writer and translator” and her date of birth as 3 April 1894.
 Britneva represented her paternal grandfather as having been court physician at Tsarskoye Selo, but no record has been traced of him.

 As a child, Britneva studied ballet with Tamara Karsavina and was known as "the little grasshopper" for her ability to jump high, but later she could not pursue a career as a dancer because she was too small or because of foot trouble and, she said, overly large breasts.
 She instead studied acting at Michel Saint-Denis's London Theatre Studio school, where she was a contemporary of Peter Ustinov, and John Gielgud employed her in his London theatre company, but he and others considered her a poor actress.